Importing Clients From a CSV / Excel File

-For a successful import, your file must have column header cells in line 1 that define the fields in your file.
+- The first row must contain column headers that define the fields in your file.
 The figure below shows an example of a correct file setup (note that column F is a customized field).

-The following table provides details about how to correctly prepare data so the import will go smoothly.
+The following table provides details about how to correctly prepare data for import.

-For imports of existing contacts: If you want to maintain previous tags and also add new ones, make sure that you enter all tags (both previous and new) in the import file.
+For imports of existing contacts (overwrite): If you want to maintain previous tags and also add new ones, make sure that you enter all tags (both previous and new) in the import file.

 Importing Data for Custom Fields

-For a successful data import, you need to first create the relevant custom fields in your Client Card.
-During the import, these fields will then be auto-populated by the data in your import file.
+- First, create the relevant custom fields in your Client Card.
 For details about customizing your Client Card, refer to Adding Client Fields.

-IMPORTANT: If the custom fields do not exist in your Client Card settings, the data in custom columns of your import file will not be imported.
+Important: If the custom fields do not exist in your Client Card settings, the data in the custom columns of your import file will not be imported.

 For successful data import, enter the data as True or False.
 Alternatively, you may enter 1 (for True) or 0 (for False).
 For example: